-Women of childbearing potential should be counselled about the potential risks and benefits of DTG and allowed to make an informed decision regarding the use of DTG and contraception (see section 3).
+WOCP should be counselled about the potential risk and benefits of DTG, and allowed to make an informed decision regarding the use of DTG and contraception (see Module 3).

-Patients started on a dolutegravir-based firstline regimen
+Patients started on a dolutegravir-based first-line regimen

-These patients should have their VL measured 6-12 monthly (see the sections 'Viral load' and 'Laboratory monitoring of the efficacy and safety of antiretroviral therapy').
-We have previously used the criteria of two VL measurements > 1000 copies/mL despite an adherence intervention to define virological failure and the need to switch from first- to second-line ART.
+Such patients should have their VL measured 6-12-monthly (see Module 8 and Module 15).
+We have previously used the criteria of two VL measurements

+1000 copies/mL despite an adherence intervention to define virological failure and the need to switch from first- to second-line ART.
 This was appropriate for patients on NNRTI-based first-line regimens because of the low barrier to resistance of the NNRTI class.
-However, considerations are very different with DTG-based first-line regimens.
-In several clinical trials of DTG in first-line therapy, no DTG resistance has been described despite some patients having virological failure, and in clinical practice very few cases of DTG resistance (less than five cases worldwide at the time of writing this article) have been described when the drug has been used as part of a three-drug first-line regimen.
-Therefore, it would be inappropriate to use the same criteria for switching to second-line ART for DTG as it is likely that most patients with two unsuppressed VLs will not have resistance and rather require improved adherence on the same first-line regimen to achieve suppression.
-For that reason, we only recommend switching from a first-line DTGbased ART to a second-line regimen if resistance testing demonstrates InSTI resistance.
+However, considerations are very different with DTGbased first-line regimens.
+In several clinical trials of DTG in first-line therapy, no DTG resistance has been described despite some patients having virological failure; and in clinical practice very few cases of DTG resistance (< 5 cases worldwide at the time of writing) have been described when the drug has been used as part of a three-drug first-line regimen.63 Therefore, it would be inappropriate to use the same criteria for switching to second-line ART for DTG as it is likely that most patients with two unsuppressed VLs will not have resistance and rather require improved adherence on the same first-line regimen to achieve suppression.
+For that reason, we only recommend switching from firstline DTG-based ART to second-line if resistance testing demonstrates InSTI resistance.

-Until further data are available, in patients with an unsuppressed VL on DTG-based first-line ART, we recommend for enhanced adherence counselling.
-The tolerance of the regimen should also be addressed - the regimen may need to be switched because of side effects.
-Integrase strand transfer inhibitor resistance testing should be considered in these situations:
+Until further data are available, in patients with an unsuppressed VL on DTG-based first-line ART, we recommend enhanced adherence counselling.
+The tolerance of the regimen should also be addressed - the regimen may need to be switched due to side-effects.
+InSTI-resistance testing should be considered in these situations:

-- Dolutegravir monotherapy for a period (DTG resistance has been more frequently described in this situation). - Co-administration of a drug that interacts with DTG without necessary dose adjustment (e.g. DTG given at 50 mg daily with RIF or given simultaneously with polyvalent cation-containing agents see section 3). - Viral load measurements > 50 copies/mL for > 2 years (despite adherence interventions, 100% pharmacy refills and self-reported adherence) and the current VL is > 500 copies/mL, thereby permitting a resistance test. - The patient was infected whilst receiving PrEP (because of potential NRTI resistance at the time of infection). - Sentinel surveillance projects or research studies, with the purpose of detecting emergence of DTG resistance.
+- DTG monotherapy for a period (DTG resistance has been more frequently described in this situation).63 - Co-administration of a drug that interacts with DTG without necessary dose adjustment (e.g. DTG given at 50 mg daily with RIF or given simultaneously with polyvalent cation-containing agents - Module 3). - VL measurements > 50 copies/mL for > 2 years (despite adherence interventions, 100% pharmacy refills and self-reported adherence) and current VL is > 500 copies/mL thereby permitting a resistance test - The patient was infected while receiving PrEP (because of potential NRTI resistance at the time of infection). - Sentinel surveillance projects or research studies with the purpose of detecting emergence of DTG resistance.

 If a resistance test is performed, then this should include sequencing of the integrase enzyme.
-The clinician should only switch from a DTG-based first-line regimen to a secondline therapy if resistance is detected, and the drugs used in the second-line regimen should depend on the resistance test result (see section 13).
+The clinician should only switch from a DTG-based first-line regimen to second-line therapy if resistance is detected, and the drugs used in the second-line regimen should depend on the resistance test result (see Module 13).

-These recommendations are based on accumulated information on the resistance barrier to DTG to date, suggesting that DTG resistance is extremely rare when the drug is used in a three-drug first-line regimen.
-These recommendations may be updated when more data become available regarding the incidence and risk factors of DTG resistance with more widespread use in routine clinical practice.
+These recommendations are based on accumulated information on the resistance barrier to DTG to date suggesting that DTG resistance is extremely rare when the drug is used in a three-drug first-line regimen.
+These recommendations may be updated when more data become available regarding incidence and risk factors for DTG resistance with more widespread use in routine clinical practice.

-Figure 4 shows the outline of the virological monitoring of patients on DTG-based first-line ART and the recommended response to results.
+Figure 4 outlines the virological monitoring of patients on DTG-based first-line ART and the recommended response to results.

-DTG, dolutegravir; NRTIs, nucleoside reverse transcriptase inhibitors; VL; viral load.
-FIGURE 4: Virological monitoring of patients receiving dolutegravir-based firstline antiretroviral therapy and response to results.
+FIGURE 4: Virological monitoring of patients receiving dolutegravir-based first-line antiretroviral therapy and response to results.